V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 ![](https://raw.githubusercontent.com/V-Squared/V-Squared.github.io/master/plan/flow/publishing/classeur-manual/screen-writing.png)

 1. Tab Name.
 On first load it shows you the document name.
 On reload it shows "Classeur".
 We hope in the future it always shows you the document name → [Document Name lost in tab on reload #150](https://github.com/classeur/classeur/issues/150)
-2. Your documents URL.
+2. Your document's URL.
 You can bookmark the link to this article.
 3. Markdown editor pane.
 4. Side Preview pane delivering live rendering of your markdown source code.
 You can turn Side Preview off.
 5. Side Bar pane, in this snap showing ToC.
 Side Bar can be turned off.